 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-The three Detroit casinos paid $9.6 million in gaming taxes to the State of Michigan in July compared with $9.3 million for the same month in 2015.
+During July, the three Detroit casinos paid the state $9.64 million in gaming taxes compared with $9.60 million for the same period last year.

 "The Michigan Gaming Control Board shall ensure the conduct of fair and honest gaming to protect the interests of the citizens of the State of Michigan."